-Much of their fruit source comes from the dry farmed Frediani Vineyard located on the valley floor just off of the Silverado Trail – a bit south of Calistoga.
+Much of their fruit source comes from the dry-farmed very historic Frediani Vineyard located on the valley floor just off of the Silverado Trail – a bit south of Calistoga.
 As you turn off of highway 29/128 at the stop sign onto Lincoln Ave (the main street through Calistoga), the tasting room is in a corner location 2 blocks down on your left side (look for the blue roof).
-In mid 2009 they re-opened after being closed several months for renovation.
-Their tasting bar used to be located within the Hurd Beeswax Candle store which has been moved to the town of St. Helena and is now open by appointment only.
-The renovation inside the building looks fantastic with lots of open space and the focus now being on the wine.
+Their tasting bar used to be located within the Hurd Beeswax Candle store which moved to the town of St. Helena and ultimately closed down.
+Guests who visited the tasting room prior to 2009 would be pleasantly surprised by the interior now – the inside space looks fantastic with plenty of open space with focus now being on the wine (rather then on other collectibles).

-The Calistoga tasting room opened in 2002 initially for a number of years as OnThEdge Winery – making it one of the older tasting rooms in Calistoga – a town that has more recently sprouted several new tasting rooms.
+The Calistoga Tasting Room opened in 2002 initially as OnThEdge Winery before much later converting to Vermeil Wines – making this one of the older tasting rooms in Calistoga – a town that has more recently embraced new tasting rooms.
 Vermeil Tasting Room is open to the public and walk-ins are welcome.
-If you want to see the actual winery on Spring Mountain you have to make an appointment (very small groups only).
 A nice perk of a visit to their Calistoga tasting room is Vermeil often has older vintages available for tasting; this is fairly uncommon in Napa where most tasting rooms only pour current releases during their general tastings.

-There are several wines that have stood out from our several tastings here.
+Several wines have stood out from our select tastings over the years.
 They make an excellent softer styled Charbono, an uncommon varietal in the Napa Valley which requires a very specific growing climate.
 There are just a few handful of wineries making this varietal in the Napa Valley and because of the northern valley’s unique growing climate Charbono production is centered here.
 In the summer, this varietal thrives on very hot days with much cooler nights – we’ve seen 50 degree temperature swings between night and day in the Calistoga area.
 Charbono is a unique grape, one that can have a very distinctive taste that is almost wild or gamey at times.
-Their 2005 vintage has some of this but also delicious fruit, soft tannins and a wonderful lingering finish.
+The 2005 Vermeil Wines Charbono has some of this but also delicious fruit, soft tannins and a wonderful lingering finish.
 Their Syrahs are juicy in style with ripe concentrated fruit that makes for a very plush big mouth feel while still retaining a very nice softness.
-The 2004 shows great fruit with a core of black fruit including blackberry and black currant.
+The 2004 Vermeil Wines Syrah shows excellent fruit with a core of black fruit including blackberry and black currant.

 Tasting Room, Napa

-For information about the Vermeil wines and both of their tasting rooms, visit the website: www.vermeilwines.com
+For information about the Vermeil wines and both of their tasting rooms, or to join their wine club, visit the website: www.vermeilwines.com